sirrobot01/archbench/README.md

 laptops but need reproducible results from AMD64 Linux machines, homelab boxes, or other SSH-accessible benchmark hosts.

-v0.1 focuses on the core workflow:

 - local and SSH targets
 - `bench` and `test` modes
 - Go output normalization through the built-in `go-test` parser
 - JSON result artifacts
 - terminal and Markdown reports
 - local and remote build-cache wiring through `$ARCHBENCH_CACHE`

-Docker and GitHub Actions support are planned after the first release.

 ## Install From Source